cddevs/ATR-Coverage-Calculator/README.md

 ###### August 31 2021
 1. Add check to determine if file is being called explicitly.
 2. Add support for Metric and Imperial System of Measurment.
+3. Add support for Tag Height.
-3. Update coverage calculations to include the Typical and Max Accuracy calculations.
+4. Update coverage calculations to include the Typical and Max Accuracy calculations.
-4. Moved calculation results printout to separate function.
+5. Moved calculation results printout to separate function.
-5. Updated results printout to include the Unit of Measurment and squared superscript.
+6. Updated results printout to include the Unit of Measurment and squared superscript.
-6. Updated dispaly/output for prettier appearance.
+7. Updated display/output for prettier appearance.

 ### 1.0.0 - Initial Release
 ###### August 9 2021